NikitaCase/D3-Challenge/README.md

 # Health Risks

-This project explores health risks in different demographics based on 1 yr ACS estimates from the US census bureau
+This project explores health risks in among American states based on 1 yr ACS estimates from the US census bureau.
+The bonus.html file contains an interactive d3 graph which will allow you to explore the data set

 ### Technology Used